Manage caller ID for users

 Inbound caller ID options

 Phone System shows the incoming external phone number as the caller ID.
-If the number is associated with a user or contact in Azure AD or a personal contact, the Skype for Business and Teams clients will show the caller ID based on that information.
-If the phone number isn't in Azure AD or a personal contact, the telco-provided display name will be shown if it's available.
+If the number is associated with a user or contact in Microsoft Entra ID or a personal contact, the Skype for Business and Teams clients shows the caller ID based on that information.
+If the phone number isn't in Microsoft Entra ID or a personal contact, the telco-provided display name is shown if it's available.

 For more information, see configure caller ID policies.